kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

 #### Example:

 Data is sent when someone initializes the app.
-KISSmetrics can capture and record key events as they come in such as:
+Kissmetrics can capture and record key events as they come in such as:

 * Launched App
 * Used Core Feature 1
 * Used Core Feature 2
 * Changed Settings

-Use KISSmetrics' APIs (Ruby/PHP/Python) to record these events seamlessly as they come in so that you can visualize the data you're already getting.
-You're cataloguing and organizing data with KISSmetrics by putting event triggers as data flows in from your customers.
+Use Kissmetrics' APIs (Ruby/PHP/Python) to record these events seamlessly as they come in so that you can visualize the data you're already getting.
+You're cataloguing and organizing data with Kissmetrics by putting event triggers as data flows in from your customers.

 #### When a user launches the app, you can include an event trigger on your backend (Ruby Example):